Chibale Zambia: religion kupupa

 • 1

-People who do not regard ishuko as the result of a good relation with the spirit world, often use the word in the sense of ‘good luck’ or ‘chance’.
+People who do not regard ishuko as the result of a good relationship with the spirit world, often use the word in the sense of ‘good luck’ or ‘chance’.

 • 2